sofrida/sofrida.github.io/contact.md

 ---
 layout: page
-title: How to request a detailed report by email?
+title: How to request a detailed report?
 permalink: /contact/
 ---